jolod/flc/README.md

 *flc* is a functional formulation of life cycles, sporting ad hoc logging (*[flc-x/log]*), exception handling (*[flc-x/try]*), asynchronous start (*[flc-x/future]*), etc, and with minimal effort the dependency on `flc.core` can be removed.
 Through adapters you can mix and match components from *[stuartsierra/component][component]* and *[weavejester/integrant][integrant]*, this too, ad hoc.

+The start and stop sequences are deterministic, predictable, and user specifiable.

 ## Synopsis

 (Adapted from [James Reeve's presentation on Integrant](https://skillsmatter.com/skillscasts/9820-enter-integrant-a-micro-framework-for-data-driven-architecture-with-james-reeves).)